dsfellows/dsfellows/week_7_agenda.md

 in the historical resources dataset, labels for latitude and longitude coordinates are reversed ;-;

+it doesn't like null values in the ML data set

 experiment with editing/paring down the dataset within mapbox- or is it easier to do in an outside program like openrefine/excel? try both?

+LINK TO ZIP FILE

 ## Using Mapbox